James4Ever0/notes/email scraper, 自动发短信 邮件 自动接收短信 接收邮件 mail sms automatic sending ad broadcasting, email verification, sms verification, sms log.md

 vary your email style and content unless you want to get blocked/trashed by servers

-searching for "site:pastebin.com @yahoo.com" to get some email addresses
+searching for "site:pastebin.com @yahoo.com" to get some email addresses, also searching in github might help as well.

 [erine.email](https://erine.email) email proxy for resending email to you